 Plain filtered water is the easiest substitute for commercial sports drinks.
 I see more and more coaches emphasizing this with their players, which is very encouraging!

-Our family’s favorite pre and post event hydration beverage is a glass of filtered water with a pinch of fine sea salt and a squeeze of fresh lemon.
+Our family’s favorite pre and post fitness hydration beverage is a glass of filtered water with a pinch of sea salt and a squeeze of fresh lemon.

 Coconut Water

 Coconut water is a natural, isotonic beverage that quickly replenishes minerals.
-It tastes sweet and may be a bit of an acquired taste for some, though many children take to it right away.
+It tastes sweet and is a bit of an acquired taste for some, though many children take to it right away.

-Be sure to buy unsweetened coconut water only!
-Watch out for some coconut water brands with lots of added sugar!
+Be sure to buy unsweetened coconut water only.
+There are some with lots of added sugar!

 Haymakers Punch (Switchel)